stan-dev/design-docs/designs/0032-stan-output-formats.md

 # Summary
 [summary]: #summary

-In order to monitor the progress of CmdStan's inference algorithms, the outputs from CmdStan must be available to downstream readers on a streaming basis.
 This design provides an alternative to the use of a single [Stan CSV file format](https://mc-stan.org/docs/cmdstan-guide/stan_csv.html) in which information about the algorithm state and model estimates are combined into a single data table, plus unstructured comment strings.
-We propose to use a single output directory instead, which will contain multiple files, each of which contains a single kind of information in a type-appropriate format, supported by commonly used processing libraries.
+We propose to replace the single output file with an  output directory.
+This will result in a clean separation of different kinds of information into type-appropriate, commonly used formats and will make it easier to do downstream analysis.

 # Motivation